yonghuatang/soton1/README.md

 # soton1
-This repository is for the codes and programs of Year 1 modules at University of Southampton Malaysia.
+The repository for Year 1 modules and coursework at UoSM.
 © 2021 Tang Yong Hua.

 Email: yht1e20@soton.ac.uk